BALBI, Girolamo.

 Oratio habita ab eloquentissimo viro Hieronymo Balbo Praesule Gurcen[sis] Serenissimi Principis Ferdinandi Archiducis Austriae etc. oratore, unacu[m] illustriss[imo] Petro a Corduba coram Adriano VI Po[n]t.
 Max.

-One of several editions of Balbi’s celebrated oration to appear in the same year, priority not established.
+First(?) edition of Balbi’s celebrated oration in praise of newly elected pope Adrian VI, one of several editions to appear in the same year, with priority not established.

 You may also be interested in...